Luca (2021 film): Voice cast

-Giacomo Gianniotti and Gino La Monica voice Giacomo and Tommaso respectively, two local fishermen (they reprised their roles in the Italian-language dubbing of the movie).
+Giacomo Gianniotti and Gino La Monica voice Giacomo and Tommaso respectively, two local fishermen (also performing these roles in the Italian-language dubbing of the movie).
 Elisa Gabrielli and Mimi Maynard play Concetta and Pinuccia Aragosta, two elderly women who are later revealed to be sea monsters.
-Francesca Fanti voices a cop that gets annoyed with Ercole's antics.
+Francesca Fanti voices a police officer that gets annoyed with Ercole's antics.
 Jonathan Nichols voices Don Eugenio, a local priest (voiced by Gino D'Acampo in the British version).
 Jim Pirri voices Mr. Branzino, a sea monster who is the Paguro family's neighbor.
-Casarosa voices an angry fisherman and a Scopa player.
+Director Enrico Casarosa voices an angry fisherman and a Scopa player.

 Production

 Development

-On July 30, 2020, Pixar announced a new film titled Luca as an "Italy-set coming-of-age story", with Casarosa directing and Warren producing.
+On July 30, 2020, Pixar announced a new film titled Luca as an "Italy-set coming-of-age story", with Enrico Casarosa directing and Andrea Warren producing.
 It is the feature-length directorial debut of Casarosa, who has previously directed the 2011 Academy Award-nominated short film La Luna.
 It is the first Pixar film to be made almost exclusively at crew members' homes because of the closing of Pixar campus in Emeryville, California, due to the COVID-19 pandemic.
 However, Casarosa stated it took five years to complete the development of Luca.

 Casarosa has described Luca as a "deeply personal story", being inspired by his childhood in Genoa, Italy, with the title character based on himself and Alberto on his best friend Alberto Surace (who voices a fisherman in the Italian dub version).
 Casarosa has stated: "my summers were spent on beaches ...
 I met my best friend when I was 11.
 I was really shy and I found this troublemaker of a kid who had a completely different life.
 I wanted to make a movie about those kinds of friendships that help you grow up."

-He also declared that the film's core is a celebration of friendship:
+He also stated that the film's core is a celebration of friendship:

 According to Casarosa, the result is a film that "pays homage to Federico Fellini and other classic Italian filmmakers, with a dash of Miyazaki in the mix too".
 In addition of Fellini and Miyazaki's works, the films La Terra Trema (1948), Stromboli (1950) and Stand by Me (1986) were also cited as source of inspiration, and Aardman Animations and Wes Anderson's stop-motion films influenced Casarosa's artistic sensibilities.